 - 1.1 The Localism Act 2011 places a duty on every council to promote and maintain high standards of conduct by councillors and co-opted members of the authority and, in discharging that duty, adopt a code dealing with the conduct that is expected of those members when they are acting in that capacity.
-A Suffolk-wide local code of conduct was adopted by the Councils in 2012 - 1.2 In January 2019 the Committee on Standards in Public Life (CSPL) published a report following their review of local authority standards.
+A Suffolk-wide local code of conduct was adopted by the Councils in 2012. - 1.2 In January 2019 the Committee on Standards in Public Life (CSPL) published a report following their review of local authority standards.
 The report directed a series of recommendations to Government and to the local government sector.
-A key recommendation of the CSPL was directed to the Local Government Association (LGA) "The Local Government Association should create an updated model code of conduct, in consultation with representative bodies of councillors and officers of all tiers of local government." - 1.3 The purpose of this report is to seek the Joint Audit and Standards Committee's endorsement of the LGA's model code of conduct and to resolve to recommend that the model code of conduct be adopted by the Full Councils.
+A key recommendation of the CSPL was directed to the Local Government Association (LGA) "The Local Government Association should create an updated model code of conduct, in consultation with representative bodies of councillors and officers of all tiers of local government." - 1.3 The Joint Audit and Standards Committee considered the new code of conduct at its informal meeting on 24 January 2022 and gave the steer to recommend that the model code of conduct be adopted by the Full Councils. - 1.4 This report seeks each Council's agreement to adopt the new model code of conduct as its local code of conduct.